furqanshahid85-python/Kinesis/README.md

   ]
 }

+*note: directly upload the provided deployment_package to s3

 # Kinesis Firehose Lambda Preprocessor
 Use this lambda transformer when records are put into KFH from a producer that uses the kinesis aggregation/deaggregation module.
 In case of KFH, the records are automatically deaggregated by the Firehose service so we do not have to manually deaggregate them in the lambda handler.

 # Kinesis Data Analytics Lambda Preprocessor
 Use this lambda transformer when records are put into KDA from a producer that uses the kinesis aggregation/deaggregation module.
 If records are ingested into KDA application then we have to deaggregated them in the lambda handler, if records are ingested using Firehose then we do not have to deaggregate them as Firehose does that itself.

+*note: directly upload the provided deployment_package to s3